tenstorrent/tt-metal/docs/source/get_started/installation.rst

 explanation for what you just ran and a deeper dive into the API, please go to :ref:`Dram Loopback<DRAM Loopback Example>`.

-If you're an ML developer and looking for further for using the Python library APIs to build models, please now go to :ref:`TT-Metal Models Get Started`.
+If you're an ML developer and looking for further docs for using the Python library APIs to build models, please now go to :ref:`TT-Metal Models Get Started`.

 If you're an internal TT-Metal developer, please now read :ref:`Getting Started for Devs<Getting started for devs>` for further instructions for developers.